joeland1/joeland1/README.md

 #### About Me:

 Just a kid online havin a bit of fun and hopping around.
 Currently working on discord bots and cryptocurrencies.
 Looking at game dev and c++ coding (blockchain and qt) for future projects.
 Just a bit of a warning, I'm all self-taught.
-You might have seen me in some of these places.
+You might have seen me in some other places.

 #### Contact Me: